Updated May 24, 2020.

 Detailed Estimates of Wild Birds Unlimited Franchise Costs Based on Item 7 (Estimated Initial Investment) of Wild Birds Unlimited’s 2020 Franchise Disclosure Document

 1. Initial Franchise Fee: $40,000 (new franchisees) or $20,000 (existing franchisees)

-- If you sign a Reservation Agreement, you pay $6,000, which the franchisor will credit toward the Initial Franchise Fee, and you will pay the remaining $19,000 when you sign the Franchise Agreement.
+- If you sign a Reservation Agreement, you pay $6,000 when you sign the Reservation Agreement, which the franchisor will credit toward the Initial Franchise Fee, and you will pay the remaining $34,000 when you sign the Franchise Agreement.

 2. Training: $5,000; $0 if you are an existing franchisee opening an additional franchise

-- Includes travel, for one or two of you, to Wild Birds Unlimited headquarters before you purchase a franchise, and travel and expenses related to the initial five days of training at the company’s headquarters and five days of in-store training at a store near the headquarters or near your home, as the franchisor may determine in its sole business judgment.
+- Includes travel, for one or two of you, to the franchisor’s headquarters before you purchase a franchise, and travel and expenses related to the initial five days of training at the company’s headquarters and five days of in-store training at a store near the headquarters or near your home, as the franchisor may determine in its sole business judgment.

 - The franchisor encourages you to look for strip center sites or existing structures which could easily be converted into a Wild Birds Unlimited store.